gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 Shoe size is a very obvious and necessary factor in fitting shoes, but for climbing shoes, merely finding the correct shoe length is not sufficient.
 If, for example, a shoe is too wide or narrow, no amount of finding the right size will make it fit well.

-Furthermore, Shoe size is not a measure you determine once and you’re good.
+Furthermore, shoe size is not a measure you determine once and you’re good.
 In non-climbing shoes, manufacturers can use shoe size to describe the average foot length for which a shoe is deemed suitable, the length of the shoe’s inside cavity, or the length of the last the shoe was built on.
 Depending on which sizing system a manufacturer is building shoes in ‘natively,’ size conversions to other systems may also be off by small degrees.